dansiegel/Mobile.BuildTools/docs/faq.md

 #### I installed the Mobile.BuildTools why can't I access the ConfigurationManager?

-We explicitly seperated the ConfigurationManager from the Mobile.BuildTools as we recognize that not everyone will want to use this feature.
+We explicitly separated the ConfigurationManager from the Mobile.BuildTools as we recognize that not everyone will want to use this feature.
 In order to get the build time transformations you will need to have the Mobile.BuildTools installed in your platform projects, however you will need the Mobile.BuildTools.Configuration package installed in any project where you want to use the ConfigurationManager.